christinepuk/capuk-k8s-infra/PLEX-OBJECT-STORAGE.md

-# Plex Object Storage Setup with rclone
+# Media Object Storage Setup with rclone

-This guide shows how to configure Plex to use object storage (like Linode Object Storage) via rclone instead of local persistent volumes.
+This guide shows how to configure Plex and AudioBookShelf to use object storage (like Linode Object Storage) via rclone instead of local persistent volumes.

 ## Prerequisites